How to tip your massage therapist

 I know in these cases I am paying a fair amount while getting a great value as well as recognizing the quality of work that the therapist has provided me.
 Usually I am saving money and getting a great massage while at the same time showing my appreciation to the therapist for such good work

 Of course, when tipping I always take into consideration a few things:

-1) How often I may recieve a massage
+1) How often I may receive a massage

 2) What my budget allows based on this

-If I don't come that regularly then just tip according to the service and quality of massage your recieved.
+If I don't come that regularly then just tip according to the service and quality of massage your received.
 It is that simple!
 Lastly, if tipping means I cannot afford to come get a good massage on a regular basis then don't tip.
 It is okay.
-We would rather you come and get a massage than worry about tipping us.
-We appreciate your business either way and you won't receive any less of a service just because you are unable to tip.
+I cannot speak for others but I would rather you come and get a massage than worry about tipping me.
+I appreciate your business either way and you won't receive any less of a service just because you are unable to tip.